iancballard/magnitude/README.md

 This repository contains analysis code for the following paper:

 Ian C. Ballard, Bokyung Kim, Anthony Liatsis, Jonathan D. Cohen, Samuel M. McClure.
-Analyses for More is meaningful: The magnitude effect in intertemporal choice depends on self-control
+More is meaningful: The magnitude effect in intertemporal choice depends on self-control
 .

 The code is contained within several IPython notebooks that performed the analyses and generated all figures used in the manuscript.